JFrog Platform Configuration

 [Optional]

-Create an access token for the user with the toad username:
+Create an access token for the user with the username toad

 Command Name